Reproductive Rights Advocate Deja Foxx Plans to Be President One Day

-Foxx was the youngest person working at Kamala Harris's headquarters before the senator ended her campaigin in December 2019, and she wants to see more young people act as stakeholders in all spheres.
+As the youngest person working at Kamala Harris's headquarters before the senator ended her campaigin in December 2019, and Foxx wants to see more young people act as stakeholders in all spheres.

 "In a lot of spaces in my life, I recognize that [it is] my responsibility, as the first or the youngest, to bring other people in and along with me," she said.

 Deja Foxx in Washington, DC.
 Courtesy of Deja Foxx

 Foxx says she plans on being the future president of the United States and, in the meantime, she’s continuing to work on being a role model while growing Gen Z Girl Gang.